Change text size:

 The Overlooked History of the Disability Rights Movement in the United Kingdom

 Patchwork Hub are committed to connecting individuals with more accessible and inclusive job opportunities.
 With our social mission in mind, we are part of a wider movement that looks to improve the access of disabled individuals to equal rights and opportunities.
-To understand both why this is so important, and how we can do better as a society, it's important to understand the history of the Disability Rights movement.
-This article, therefore, highlights just some of the key moments in the history of the Disability Rights movement.
+To understand both why this is so important, and how we can do better as a society, it's important to understand the history of the Disability Rights Movement.
+This article, therefore, highlights just some of the key moments in the history of the Disability Rights Movement.

 What is the Disability Rights Movement?

-The Disability Rights movement is a global ongoing movement that aims to achieve equal rights and opportunities for every person with a disability.
-Though most people know about movements such as the Suffragette movement, or the American Civil Rights movement, the Disability Rights movement is often overlooked.
+The Disability Rights Movement is a global ongoing movement that aims to achieve equal rights and opportunities for every person with a disability.
+Though most people know about movements such as the Suffragette Movement, or the American Civil Rights Movement, the Disability Rights Movement is often overlooked.

-Because of this, it’s vital that we all learn about the history of the Disability Rights movement.
+Because of this, it’s vital that we all learn about the history of the Disability Rights Movement.
 This is important for several reasons:

-1. Knowing about how we have fought for the rights of disabled individuals in the past can help us fight for the rights and opportunities of disabled individuals in the present and future.
+• Knowing about how we have fought for the rights of disabled individuals in the past can help us fight for the rights and opportunities of disabled individuals in the present and future.

-2. In the past, people with disabilities have often been portrayed as ‘helpless’ or ‘passive victims’.
+• In the past, people with disabilities have often been portrayed as ‘helpless’ or ‘passive victims’.
 This is very much not the case.
 Highlighting how disabled people have fought for their rights and the rights of their community can help people understand this.

 How has the Disability Rights Movement progressed?